-Since beginning the Notepad series (and frankly since starting Atlantic-Pacific) I have received quite a few questions concerning the following: how/why I started Atlantic-Pacific, my advice on blogging, what is merchandising, and how I got my start in the corporate fashion world.
+Since beginning Atlantic-Pacific I have received quite a few questions concerning the following: how/why I started Atlantic-Pacific, my advice on blogging, what is merchandising, and how I got my start in the corporate fashion world.
 Instead of continuing to provide small sound bites here and there on these questions, I have decided that this week I will be answering each in depth.
 Today, I am kicking it off with how and why I started Atlantic-Pacific, as well as all the changes in blogging I have witnessed over the past eight years.

 The story of Atlantic-Pacific began way back in April of 2010.
 I was working at Gap corporate (more on that later this week) in San Francisco, and began to notice how street style photographers and fashion bloggers were influencing our design teams, the editorial direction for the season, and overall, sparking conversation about where fashion/style was headed.
 I was absolutely fascinated with how these fashionable people on the street – and those sitting behind their computers – were helping to shape the decisions that multi billion dollar creative organizations were making.
 I also recognized a clear shift in the industry – brands were beginning to feel disconnected from their consumers and were hoping to operate on a more personal level.
 The idea that consumers were starting to look more and more to bloggers and ‘real people’ for advice, styling, and product recommendations, only furthered my curiosity.
 I wanted to be a part of that, and just weeks later, I started Atlantic-Pacific.
 I began by simply documenting my outfits each day before or after work (yes, I actually wore these outfits to work) with basic outfit shots taken on a point and shoot camera.
 The locations were anywhere that was most convenient – on my roof, right outside my apartment building, or in and around the parking garage at work (LOTS of parking garage photos).